-aligned properly in rows and columns, with the desired horizontal and vertical rules.
-Again, detailed instructions on tabular material are found in the Lagrangian transfer of the lagrangian structure.
+The contents of the table itself must go in the tabular environment, to be aligned properly in rows and columns, with the desired horizontal and vertical rules.
+Again, detailed instructions on tabular material are found in the ETEX User's Guide.